Eden High School: History

 Eden High School was originally located in the neighbouring town of Niagara-on-the-Lake, but moved to St. Catharines when the school population began to grow.
 When the school moved to St. Catharines it shared buildings with Lakeport Secondary School until 2011.
 The roots of Eden High School reach back to the founding of the Virgil-Vineland Bible School Society in 1938, by early Mennonite Brethren settlers in the Niagara Peninsula.
 The founder of the school was Rev. Isaac Ewert, who began running evening classes under the auspices of the society in late 1938.

 The school was officially founded in 1945 by an act of the Bible Society of Virgil as a private day and boarding school, Eden Christian College.
 It was discussed at the Ontario Conference of Mennonite Brethens throughout the 1970s and 1980s as running the school took more than two-thirds of its operating budget.
 The student population was split between those who adhered to Mennonite Brethen and United Mennonite teachings.
 In 1988, Eden was included as an alternative trial school under the Lincoln County Board of Education, which caused student enrollment to grow as tuition fees were eliminated.
 In 1998, the Lincoln County Board of Education became part of the District School Board of Niagara, a current public school district.

 Programs

 Eden High School has a Specialized School to Community Program (formerly known as Special Needs) with individualized instruction for approximately 40 students.
 Upon completion of the program, students earn a Certificate of Accomplishment.
-Eden High School also has a Spirtual Life Centre, which is a student program that offers spirtual mentorship.
+Eden also offers Specialist High Skills Major programs in Business, Construction, Sport, and Transportation.
+It also has a Spiritual Life Centre, which is a student program that offers spiritual mentorship.